nodesphere/nodesphere/README.md

 # Nodesphere

+Nodesphere is an interchange format for node networks.
+It has three primary objectives:

+1. Create interoperability among graph visualization interfaces
+2. Provide adaptors to connect these interfaces to personal data ecosystems, including social network data, online drives, and ultimately, any public or private data
+3. Abstract data storage and retrieval, allowing transitions from traditional server & database systems toward secure, distributed public and private storage, as these systems become practical and performant

-A nodesphere is a graph, in a simple JSON format, with content-addressable nodes and edges.
+Tehcnically, a nodesphere is a graph, in a simple JSON format, with content-addressable nodes and edges.
+The JSON has a deterministic order so that content addresses are always consistent:

+- Arrays of content IDs are sorted
+- Key-value "objects" are sorted by their keys

 ## Saving a Graph